What does Health and Wellbeing look like at Dore Primary School?

 - Y3 Science – Food groupsAs scientists we investigated the five different food groups: carbohydrates, fats and sugars, dairy, protein and fruit and vegetables.
 We went on a treasure hunt to find different foods and sort them into the correct group.
 We discovered that some foods can belong to more than one group.

 - New to Year 3!Year 3 have a had a fantastic time in our new classes and took advantage of the sunny weather to take part in some team building activities.
 We had to work as a team to complete the challenges ensuring we listened to each other, cooperated well and were resilient when the task was tricky!
-The … Read more
+The… Read more: New to Year 3!

 - Year 3 Summer WalkTo celebrate the end of Year 3, we enjoyed a lovely walk together up to Blacka Moor (and back!).
 The children (and parent helpers) were brilliant enjoying the countryside and being together.
 We spotted some features of plants we had been leaning about (Mainly sticky seed dispersal techniques!)
-We also collected rocks for analysis the … Read more
+We also collected rocks for analysis the… Read more: Year 3 Summer Walk

 - Y4 & Y5 Phoenix Kids Triathlon (Brownlee Foundation)Our skilled team of 111 (!)
 Y4 and Y5 children took part in the Sheffield round of the Phoenix Kids Triathlon at Springs Leisure Centre and Springs Academy.
-The event was a fantastic introduction to triathlons, with children swimming 50m, cycling 800m and running 300m, all without stopping for a break or to change into … Read more
+The event was a fantastic introduction to triathlons, with children swimming 50m, cycling 800m and running 300m, all without stopping for a break or to change into… Read more: Y4 & Y5 Phoenix Kids Triathlon (Brownlee Foundation)

 - Y4 Oakes Residential Day TwoAfter EVERY child had a good night’s sleep, we’ve had another great day of action-packed activity at the Oakes.
 The photos tell their own story…

 - Year 4 Oakes Residential Day OneDay One of our residential has so far been a tremendous success.
 As you can see from the photos below, it has been a non-stop day, with lots of fantastic activities on offer.
 Lunch and dinner have also gone down very well!
-As always, the Oakes leaders have been their usual caring, helpful and cheerful … Read more
+As always, the Oakes leaders have been their usual caring, helpful and cheerful… Read more: Year 4 Oakes Residential Day One

 - Y6 Sheffield Schools’ Athletics Heats & FinalsAfter taking the whole of Y6 for a morning at King Ecgbert School’s Mercia field, we selected a team of children to represent the school in 80m, 800m, 600m walk, 150m, relays, ball throw and long jump at the 2nd of three heats to qualify children for the city finals.
-We did really well at … Read more
+We did really well at… Read more: Y6 Sheffield Schools’ Athletics Heats & Finals

 - Y4 Visit to Burbage ValleyTo support our learning in Geography of maps and settlements, and History about Roman roads and bridge-making, Y4 hiked from Ringinglow along the Houndkirk Road, then down through Burbage Valley across the packhorse bridge and up to Carl Wark and then Higger Tor.
-Whilst walking, we investigated why some people think that the Houndkirk Road … Read more
+Whilst walking, we investigated why some people think that the Houndkirk Road… Read more: Y4 Visit to Burbage Valley

 - ‘Allsorts of Sports Day’ 2023Sports Day 2023 followed a very loose theme of ‘Allsorts of Sports’.
 We had every child, from Reception up to Y6 participating all day across seven zones.
-We had cricket (R66T Academy from Abbeydale Sports Ground), football (Chesterfield Academy young coaches), dance (Gemini), along with an obstacle course, relay race zone with traditional sports day … Read more
+We had cricket (R66T Academy from Abbeydale Sports Ground), football (Chesterfield Academy young coaches), dance (Gemini), along with an obstacle course, relay race zone with traditional sports day… Read more: ‘Allsorts of Sports Day’ 2023

 - Y5 Veg Patch ProjectOver the past few months, the Y5s have been undertaking the ambitious and challenging task of constructing vegetable beds in order to grow their own produce.
 We’ve been learning about “farm to fork” and how the fresh produce in our supermarkets is grown.
-This builds on the children’s Y3 Science learning on plant growth and … Read more
+This builds on the children’s Y3 Science learning on plant growth and… Read more: Y5 Veg Patch Project

 - Y4 Legendary Legionary DayTo support our learning in history, design and technology, art and design, PE and outdoor learning, Y4 spent the day imagining and experiencing life as Roman legionaries.
 They set up camp using our outdoor learning tarps, then created shield designs using classical ideas to represent the type of soldier they were.
-Next came military practice … Read more
+Next came military practice… Read more: Y4 Legendary Legionary Day

 - Schools Climate Emergency South Yorkshire ConferenceChildren from Dore Primary School took part in the 3rd South Yorkshire schools’ climate action conference in March.
 This important conference was very popular so only six places were available to us.
 Children were asked to send in their pitch, (either written or by video message) for why they should get a place.
-Mrs Simpson … Read more
+Mrs Simpson… Read more: Schools Climate Emergency South Yorkshire Conference

 - Wellbeing Y1The children learnt about being safe with medicines and household products.

 - UNICEF Rights Respecting Schools Award – Gold!We are delighted to be able to share with you the news that we have been successfully reaccredited for the UNICEF Rights Respecting Schools Award at Gold level.
 The children and staff have worked hard to demonstrate how children’s rights are at the heart of everything we do at Dore.
 Well done everyone!
-We also … Read more
+We also… Read more: UNICEF Rights Respecting Schools Award – Gold!